steelcake/cherry/README.md

-# Cherry Event Indexer
+# Cherry

-A flexible blockchain event indexing and data processing pipeline.
+Python library for building blockchain data pipelines

 ## Overview

-Cherry Event Indexer is a modular system for:
+Cherry is a modular system for:
-- Ingesting blockchain events and logs
+- Ingesting (blockchain) data
-- Processing and transforming blockchain data
+- Processing and transforming (blockchain) data
 - Writing data to various storage backends

 ## Features